braycarlson/nimble/README.md

 # nimble
-A Windows input automation toolkit
+An input automation toolkit for Windows